 ONLINE AND HYBRID LEARNING

-How could we provide live lessons online so quickly?
+How can we provide live lessons online so quickly?

-Every pupil at RHS had an iPad or laptop as part of their learning experience pre-Covid 19.
-Pupils were already well versed in using digital resources for learning, and many of our learning resources are digital.
+Every pupil at RHS has a mobile device as part of their learning experience, which was established practice before the pandemic.
+Pupils were already well-versed in using digital resources for learning, and many of our learning resources are digital.

-Our incredible staff were trained in using Microsoft Teams before we went into lockdown, meaning that we smoothly transitioned to remote teaching as staff and pupils adapted rapidly to online teaching, demonstrating their resilience and work ethic throughout.
+Our incredible staff were trained in using Microsoft Teams before schools closed, meaning that we smoothly transitioned to remote teaching as staff and pupils adapted rapidly to online teaching, demonstrating their resilience and work ethic throughout.
 With over a year’s further experience in delivering high-quality education remotely and in hybrid lessons, we would be able to revert to online learning straightaway.

 What is hybrid teaching?

 Hybrid teaching is providing lessons in the classroom in person with our pupils whilst simultaneously teaching live online.
 As schools have reopened with fewer national restrictions, we still have pupils isolating or those who can't return to school; so hybrid teaching has been implemented.
 We use Microsoft Teams and OneNote to enable pupils accessing learning remotely to see their teacher, the class whiteboard, textbooks, tasks and work sheets.
-Pupils are able to participate in lessons through asking and answer questions, being involved in class discussions and activities, and receive high quality feedback on their work.
-This sector leading approach is the closest we could get to the pupil being physically in the classroom.
+Pupils are able to participate in lessons through asking and answering questions, being involved in class discussions and activities, and pupils therefore receive high quality feedback on their work.
+This sector-leading approach is, we feel, the closest experience a pupil can get to being physically in the classroom.
 Lessons are also recorded to enable all pupils to revisit content, or access lessons at a more suitable time for their time zone.